untoldengine/UntoldEngine/docs/proposals/GaussianSplatStreaming.md

 4. **Swapped.** Mesh colour draw disabled; depth-only shell, shadow-map draw and collision stay on.
 5. **Reverting** runs the fade in reverse and releases pages under memory pressure.

+The engine provides the mechanisms (the shell, the dither, the per-entity opacity weight, the scene link, a two-phase splat load) and stays a renderer; steps 1–5 are application policy and live outside the engine in a small package that depends on it (`UntoldGaussianTwins`, first version: whole-payload load on arming, distance with hysteresis, the cross-fade both ways, payload kept resident after a revert; prefetch, per-level loading and release under memory pressure follow with the streamed environment).

 **Lighting (decided).** Splats are unlit emissive surfaces in the linear scene.
 The shader already decodes sRGB→linear and the composite runs before the look and output transform, so a splat is tone-mapped exactly once like an emissive mesh; this keeps a twin consistent with neighbouring meshes under exposure, bloom, fog and grading.
 The capture was already tone-mapped by the camera, so contrast flattens slightly; the remedy is calibration: a per-asset gain from `captureExposureEV` applied in linear, the real-world tint from `XREnvironmentLightingSystem`, and an editor exposure offset per asset.
 Compositing after the output transform was rejected: it puts splats outside fog and bloom and breaks ordering with transparent meshes drawn over them.
 Capture discipline (soft, neutral, even light, recorded exposure) decides most of the result.

 **Registration.** ICP against the twin fixes scale and orientation at cook time.
 Soft objects differ from their model by centimetres; the shell margin must cover it (manifest value, editor slider).